 You’ll want an email marketing service, too.
 Most new RIAs use Mailchimp, mainly because it’s free for up to 2,000 subscribers.
-If you’ll have more email recipients, you can look into Mailchimp’s standard and premier services, or check out vendors like Intercom and Hubspot.
+You can look into Mailchimp’s standard and premier services if you have more email recipients or check out vendors like Intercom and Hubspot.

-LegalZoom or RocketLawyer are your best ports of call.
-We can’t give you legal advice and tell you to structure an entity a certain way.
-However, we can tell you that most RIAs establish themselves as a Delaware LLC and give notice filings or registrations in the state(s) in which they operate.
-Using an online legal service is the least expensive way to establish your corporate entity and give you a basic amount of liability protection.
+LegalZoom or RocketLawyer are cost-effective solutions if you choose to proceed on your own.
+We can’t give you legal advice and tell you how to structure an entity a certain way.
+But, we can tell you that most RIAs establish themselves as a Delaware LLC and give notice filings or registrations in the state(s) in which they operate.
+Using an online legal service is the least expensive way to establish your corporate entity and gives you basic liability protection.

-First, go to the IRS website and get your EIN.
+First, go to the IRS website and get your EIN for your RIA.
 Once you’ve done that, go to whichever bank you already have a personal relationship with and establish a business banking account.
-Business banking products and offers change frequently, so it’s difficult to recommend the best business bank at any point in time.
+Business banking products and offers change frequently, so it’s difficult to recommend the best business bank at any point–so go with what you prefer.

 Websites like NerdWallet and PennyHoarder frequently publish surveys and reviews of banks and banking products.
-While they’re more focused on personal finance, they offer useful insight into which banks are running the best promotions in any given month.
+While they’re more focused on personal finance, they offer helpful insight into which banks run the best promotions in any given month.

 The key factor to keep top of mind is to avoid fees.
-Most national banks are created equal, unfortunately, so there’s little differentiation between what you get at Wells Fargo versus Chase.
+Unfortunately, most national banks are created equal, so there’s little differentiation between what you get at Wells Fargo versus Chase.
 Find a bank account that limits fees as much as possible.

 There are six policies you’ll want to consider before you launch your RIA: